-Secondly, when using mobile payment apps, the store where you shop doesn’t get any credit card information from you making you even less exposed to potential theft.
+Secondly, when using mobile payment apps, the store where you shop doesn’t get your credit card information.
+This makes you even less exposed to potential theft.

 You’ve likely heard of identity theft and the dangers it poses to you and your online security.
 The best way to protect yourself from identity theft is to check your free credit report.

 Whenever you apply for a loan or a new credit card, the lender or credit card institution will do what is known as a “hard pull” on your credit report.

 The same goes if someone steals your identity without you knowing.
 So, you can always ensure no one is taking out loads of cash under your name when reviewing your credit report.

 You are entitled to one free credit report every 12 months with the three nationwide credit reporting institutions in the US (those being Experian, Equifax, and Transunion).
 Keep in mind that these credit bureaus aren’t your friend, they offer this free credit report because the government has forced them to by law.

 If you do the math, you see that you can check your free credit report once every four months to ensure there is no suspicious activity on your record.
 And if you know that you’re the type of person that won’t remember to check, there is value in using a good identity monitoring service.